civican/legisinfo/42-1/bills/C-97/bill_text.md

   **(1)** The Minister must respond to the annual report of the Federal Housing Advocate.

-  **(2)** The Minister must cause the response to be tabled in each House of Parliament on any of the first 150 days after the Minister has tabled the annual report in both Houses of Parliament or, if either House is not sitting on the last day of that period, on any of the first 15 days on which that House of Parliament is sitting.
+  **(2)** The Minister must cause the response to be tabled in each House of Parliament on any of the first 120 days after the Minister has caused the annual report to be tabled in both Houses of Parliament or, if either House is not sitting on the last day of that period, on any of the first 15 days on which that House of Parliament is sitting.

+### Section 17.1

+The Minister must respond to each report provided by the Federal Housing Advocate under paragraph 13(h) and subsection 13.1(4) within 120 days after the day on which it is received.

+### Section 17.2

+  **(1)** The Minister must respond to a report submitted by a review panel under paragraph 16.3(d) within 120 days after the day on which it is received.

+  **(2)** The Minister must cause the response to be laid before each House of Parliament on any of the first 30 days after the day on which it is provided to the review panel or, if either House is not sitting on the last day of that per­iod, on any of the first 15 days on which that House of Parliament is sitting.

 ### Section 18